Fincontrollex

 This tool helps you answer critical questions: Will this investment generate positive returns?
 How long until I recover my investment?
 What's my expected rate of return?
 How sensitive are the results to changes in revenue or margins?

-The Instant Investment Analysis is an assumption-driven screening model intended to help you decide whether an opportunity is worth pursuing further, not a definitive valuation, forecast, or financial advice.
-All outputs (NPV, IRR, payback, MOIC, break-even and related KPIs) are indicative and may change as inputs and deal structure are refined.
-Treat the figures as directional decision aids and validate them through deeper due diligence and detailed financial modeling.
+The Instant Investment Analysis is an express screening model — it is designed to help you quickly filter out weak opportunities and shortlist those worth a deeper look, not to replace detailed financial modeling or professional advice.
+All outputs (NPV, IRR, payback, MOIC, break-even and related KPIs) are indicative and based entirely on your assumptions.
+Treat the figures as directional decision aids and validate them through thorough due diligence before making any investment decision.

 Why Use This Investment Analysis Tool?